Warp Speed chief calls pre-election vaccine ‘extremely unlikely’

 “I would immediately resign if there is undue interference in this process,” he said, adding: “I have to say there has been absolutely no interference.”

 Trump has placed heavy pressure on the Food and Drug Administration to approve treatments and vaccines, raising alarm among scientists.
-In the case of hydroxychloroquine, an anti-malarial drug Trump championed to treat coronavirus despite a lack of evidence, the FDA was forced to withdraw its earlier emergency use authorization in June after clinical trials showed no benefit from the drug.
+In the case of hydroxychloroquine, an anti-malarial drug Trump championed to treat the novel coronavirus despite a lack of evidence, the FDA was forced to withdraw its earlier emergency-use authorization in June after clinical trials showed no benefit from the drug.